 Theatre, Performing Arts, Dramatic Arts

-It is important to understand a theatre major will not necessarily lead to becoming a "star."
+It is important to understand that a theatre major will not necessarily lead to becoming a "star."
 There are numerous professional, community, and educational theatres looking for new graduates all over the country.

 It also important to keep in mind that competition is intense and the jobs may be few.
 Dedication and talent are essential in finding success.
 Theatre programs tend to focus on theatre history or literature, acting, stage speech, stage movement, directing, design, makeup, theatrical/arts criticism, costuming, and theatre/stage management.